planetscale/docs/content/docs/psdb/sharding-schemes.md

 <!-- We still can't get around using the term 'vindex', because it's baked into the vschema format.
 Explain. -->

 Sharding schemes use JSON format.
 Each sharding scheme contains at least one key-value pair indicating whether or not the database is sharded; it also contains at least one JSON object, called `tables`, which itself contains one JSON object for each sharded table.
-Each of these table objects can contain an object called `column_vindexes`, which contains the name of any column(s) in the table that map to a Vindex, along with the name of the Vindex.
+Each of these table objects can contain an object called `columnVindexes`, which contains the name of any column(s) in the table that map to a Vindex, along with the name of the Vindex.
 Finally, it contains a JSON object called `vindexes`, which contains one JSON object for each Vindex on the database; each of these Vindex objects contains a key-value pair called `type`, which specifies the [Vindex type](http://vitess.io/docs/reference/vschema/#predefined-vindexes).

 ### Example sharding scheme